-2. THE DUAL CHARACTERISTICS OF CAPITALIST AND SOCIALIST PROJECTS DURING THE SOCIALIST TRANSITION a necessary retreat and should be recognized as such.
+2. THE DUAL CHARACTERISTICS OF CAPITALIST AND SOCIALIST PROJECTS DURING THE SOCIALIST TRANSITION

+During the socialist transition, it may be necessary to institute more capitalist projects under certain circumstances.
+The New Economic Policy in the Soviet Union is a good example.
+The NEP was a necessary retreat and should be recognized as such.
 However, one cannot use a single event or policy to determine the general direction of transition.
 In fact, during the socialist transition, capitalist projects and socialist projects coexist; socialist projects compete with capitalist projects simultaneously.